 To illustrate how to use SSH we will connect to the domain example.com on our cpweb6 server.
 The user for the domain is example and the server’s hostname is cpweb6-premium.active-ns.com.
 That means we can connect like so:

 For the cpweb6 server that wouldn’t work though, as the server doesn’t listen for incoming SSH connections on the default port (22).
 You can use the

 -p option to specify the port you want connect to.
-For this example we will use port 2222:
+For instance, you can tell

 [localhost ~]$ ssh -p 2222 email@example.com The authenticity of host '[cpweb6-premium.active-ns.com]:2222 ([126.96.36.199]:2222)' can't be established.
 ECDSA key fingerprint is SHA256:JEDa817fgEReGADSzmipl9FgnIKXR2.
 Are you sure you want to continue connecting (yes/no/[fingerprint])? yes Warning: Permanently added '[cpweb6-premium.active-ns.com]:2222,[188.8.131.52]:2222' (ECDSA) to the list of known hosts. firstname.lastname@example.org's password: [example@cpweb6-premium ~]$

-After that we were prompted for the password of the user example, and we then got a command line prompt on the remote server.
+After that we were prompted for the user’s password, and we then got a command line prompt on the remote server.

-Once you are logged in to the server you can start exploring the shell environment.
+Once you are logged in you can start exploring the shell environment.
 Here are some commands you might want to run: